-particularly susceptible to the effects of bias, which may be introduced as a result of:
+- Due to the retrospective nature of CCS, they are - particularly susceptible to the effects of bias, - which may be introduced as a result of; - a poor study design or

-- poor study design or - during the collection of exposure and outcome data. - Decause the disease and exposure have already occurred at the onset of a CCS, there may be differential reporting of exposure information between cases and controls based on their disease status.
-Eg cases and controls may recall past exposure differently (recall bias). - Similarly, the recording of exposure information may vary depending on the investigator's knowledge of an individual's disease status
+- basic concepts, application and strengths of CCS Issues in the design CCS Common sources of bias in a CCS Analysis of CCS Strengths and weaknesses of CCS - during the collection of exposure and outcome data. - Because the disease and exposure have already occurred at the outset of a CCS, there may be differential reporting of exposure information between cases and controls based on their disease status.
+For example, - cases and controls may recall past exposure differently (recall bias). - Similarly, the recording of exposure information may vary depending on the investigator's knowledge of an individual's disease status (interviewer/observer bias).
+18/11/2024

-(interviewer/observer bias).
+Cont. ..Common sources of bias in CCS

-CONT.Common sources of bias in CCS
+Therefore, the design and conduct of the study must be carefully considered, as there are limited options for the control of bias during the analysis

-- ☐ Therefore, the design and conduct of the study must be - carefully considered, as there are limited options for the control of bias during the analysis. - Selection bias in CCS Selection bias is a particular problem inherent in case-control studies, where it - gives rise to non-comparability between cases and controls. - Selection bias in CCS may occur when: ' - cases or controls are included in or excluded from a study because of some characteristic they exhibit which is related to exposure to the risk factor under evaluation'. - Selection bias may occur when those individuals selected as controls are unrepresentative of the population that produced the cases.
+- Selection bias in CCS Selection bias is a particular problem inherent in case-control studies, where it gives rise to non-comparability between cases and controls.
+Selection bias in CCS may occur when: ' - cases (or controls) are included in (or excluded from) a study because of some characteristic they exhibit which is related to exposure to the risk factor under evaluation'